anshul-garg27/atlassian-prep/Interview_Preparation/Data_Structures/01_Employee_Hierarchy.md

 def find_closest_group_simple(hierarchy, employees):
     """
     Simplified solution using a dictionary for parent lookups.

+    Args:
+        hierarchy: Nested dict representing the organization structure
+        employees: List of employee names to find common ancestor for

+    Returns:
+        Name of the closest common group, or None if not found

+    Time: O(K × H) where K = number of employees, H = tree height
+    Space: O(N) for parent map where N = total nodes
     """
     # 1. Build a Parent Map (child -> parent)
     # This replaces the entire TreeNode class and tree building logic